-- You must meet the normal language requirements that also apply to applicants without any prior tertiary learning (see Section 2.4.1.1 above). - You must either have passed: - Mathematics 114 and 144, or - o Engineering Mathematics 115 and 145 - You must either: - meet the normal requirements for the BEng (4yr) regarding Physical Sciences (see Section 2.4.1.1 above), or - $\circ$ ~ have passed physics and chemistry at first-year BSc level. - You must either: - have passed all modules within an appropriate first-year BSc programme (where Mathematics 114 and 144, or Engineering Mathematics 115 and 145, were included); or - have been selected by the home department of the particular BEng programme.
+- You must meet the normal language requirements that also apply to applicants without any prior tertiary learning (see Section 2.4.1.1 above).

+- You must either have passed:

+- o Mathematics 114 and 144, or

+- Engineering Mathematics 115 and 145

+You must either:

+- meet the normal requirements for the BEng (4yr) regarding Physical Sciences (see Section 2.4.1.1 above), or - o have passed physics and chemistry at first-year BSc level.

+You must either:

+- have passed, in one year, all modules within an appropriate first-year BSc programme (where Mathematics 114 and 144, or Engineering Mathematics 115 and 145, were included); or - o have been selected by the home department of the particular BEng programme.